Kiwi Bird | The New Zealand National Bird

-Ah the Kiwis, what a bunch of beautiful, feisty, nocturnal creatures they are… I’m referring to the kiwi bird of course, however, several parallels can be drawn between New Zealand’s national bird and the humans who call this place home!
+Ah the Kiwis, what a bunch of beautiful, feisty, nocturnal creatures they are… I’m referring to the kiwi bird, of course, however, several parallels can be drawn between New Zealand’s national bird and the humans who call this place home!

-The New Zealand kiwi bird (the bird who lends its name to New Zealanders) is both the country’s national bird and unofficial emblem.
+The New Zealand kiwi bird (the bird that lends its name to New Zealanders) is both the country’s national bird and unofficial emblem.
 There is a lot more to these flightless fur-balls (feather-balls technically, but that doesn’t quite have the same ring to it!) than you might think, so much so that we have named one of our epic trips after them, the Kiwi Classic.

+On our New Zealand hiking tours our beautiful and unique wildlife plays a big role.
 We want to enhance your knowledge of our favourite bird, answer all of your questions and tell you some fun facts about this iconic creature.
 You’ll be able to wow all of your friends with your kiwi bird knowledge or blitz everyone in the next pub quiz when a random question arises like why is a kiwifruit thus named?

 Where are kiwi birds from?

 The New Zealand national bird is a member of the ratites family; these are a group of large, flightless birds of Gondwanan origin.
 Kiwi birds are related to Madagascar’s elephant bird, Australian emus and cassowaries and New Zealand’s extinct moa.
 A lot of speculation remains around how they first arrived in New Zealand, were they always flightless?!

 How did the kiwi bird get its name?